Personalised Care: supporting those living with and beyond Cancer

 “Excellent session – warm and welcoming.
 Very practical”

-‘After treatment, patients will move to a follow-up pathway that suits their needs and ensures they can get rapid access to clinical support where they are worried that their cancer may have recurred.’
+The NHS Long Term Plan for Cancer states that ‘After treatment, patients will move to a follow-up pathway that suits their needs and ensures they can get rapid access to clinical support where they are worried that their cancer may have recurred.’

 • Personalised care and support planning and support for self-management to help them to improve their health and wellbeing in the long term.